 That is where the Christie boys come in so very handy, they LOVE cake.
 And they love that I love baking.

-Meaning my chocolate Brownie recipes does not go to waste.
+Meaning my chocolate Brownie recipe does not go to waste.

 If I am honest Jack is a bit of a mean baker himself.
 Joe hasn’t got the commitment to finish a recipe; he is all talk at the start then gets bored and disappears after not very long.